seg/tutorials-2018/1802_FWI_Inversion/FWIpart3.md

 ![](Figures/observed_data.png){width=60%}
 : Observed shot record number 15.

-The `d_obs` object is an abstract vector, which can be used like a regular Julia vector so we can compute norms via `norm(d_obs)` or the inner product via `dot(d_obs, d_obs)`.
-The vector `d_obs` looks like a vectorized version of the seismic data, but contains the shot records in their original dimension.
+JUDI vectors such as `d_obs` can be used like a regular Julia vectors, so we can compute norms via `norm(d_obs)` or the inner product via `dot(d_obs, d_obs)`, but they contain the shot records in their original dimension.
 Shot records can be accessed via their respective shot number with `d_obs.data[shot_no]`, while the header information can be accessed with `d_obs.geometry`.
 Since a SEG-Y file contains the source coordinates, but not the source wavelet itself, we extract the source geometry from our file and then manually set up a source vector `q` with a $8$ Hertz Ricker wavelet:

 ```julia
   src_geometry = Geometry(block)